-Andrea Elena Ibáñez is an anthropologist trained at Syracuse University and Duke University who most recently retired from a career as a public administrator with the City of Tucson.
+Andrea Ibáñez is an anthropologist trained at Syracuse University and Duke University retired from a career as a public administrator at the City of Tucson.
 She has published scores of articles about travel, culture, history, and the Southwest in the Tucson Weekly, Valley Guide Quarterly, Tucson Guide Quarterly and The New York Times.
-She was the author of the chapters on Tucson and Southern Arizona in Fodor’s 1999 Arizona guide and Fodor’s USA 1999 guide.
+She was the author of the chapters on Tucson and Southern Arizona in Fodor’s Arizona guide and Fodor’s USA guide.

 Her time living in North Carolina inspired the mystery series DEADLY set in three distinct areas of that state: DEADLY WOODS in the piedmont, DEADLY DUNES at the coast, and DEADLY MOUNTAINS in the Appalachians and DEADLY DIG in the Piedmont.